Industry information at your fingertips

 We are glad that you are on board!The Blade Runner FAQ is a good example for an FAQ page.

-If you want edit the content of a topic, than by simply clicking the "Edit" button you can start editing the topic.
-While you edit the content you can always press "Preview" to see how your edits will look live on site.
+Editing topics is restricted to experienced IMDb contributors.
+If you have edit access, you can start editing a topic by simply clicking the "Edit" button.
+While editing the content, you can always select "Preview" to see how your edits will look live on site.
 Press "Save" when you are satisfied with your changes.
 Press "Cancel" if you want to cancel your changes.Keep the FAQ policies in mind, before editing or reverting other people's edits.
 Stop, think and assume the other side point of view - understand that the other side thinks that he was right in editing the FAQ.
-Therefore if you find a mistake correct it, but if you simply do not agree with the other side consider using the discussion page.
+Therefore if you find a mistake correct it, but if you simply do not agree with the other side consider using the message boards.

 Every FAQ page has a